 While the standard surface grinders, the models No. 2 and the 3 Series had been phased out by the early 1960s, the vertical spindle No. 1 and the No. 5 tool and cutter continued to the end of that decade - the No. 1 being slightly modified and re-listed as the Elliott 5-10.
-In place of the older Excel models, Elliot bought in more up-to-date machines - probably imported from Spain - the Models 20 x 8, 8/18, 6040 and the UK-manufactured Burdett 24 x 8 and 24 x 12.
+In place of the older Excel models, Elliot bought in more up-to-date machines - probably imported from Spain - the Models 20 x 8, 8/18, 6040 and the UK-manufactured 618 and 1018 by Snow and the Burdett 24 x 8 and 24 x 12.

 Excel No. 1 Vertical Spindle grinder